-Experiment 6 did not result in p53 data.
-It showed that 10,000 cells (in $100\mu L$ ) were killed by $5\mu L$ of EtOH, $5\mu L$ of low, and $5\mu L$ of high zeaxanthin treatments, while the control cells remained alive.
+The experiment to determine p53 levels in cells did not result in p53 data.
+It showed that 10,000 cells (in 100 μ L) were killed by 5 μ L of EtOH, 5 μ L of low, and 5 μ L of high zeaxanthin treatments, while the control cells remained alive.
 The ELISA was not able to be competed due to the treated groups not containing enough healthy and attached cells.
 If it had been done, only the control groups would give p53 data.